 System partner engagement

-CNO has engaged with national nursing regulators, NPR-FIPP and provincial partners like academics, employers, associations and government.
+CNO has engaged with national nursing regulators, CCRNR and provincial partners like academics, employers, associations and government.

 CNO will continue to create space with NPs and system partners to have meaningful conversations on impact, transition planning and implementation.

-In the new framework, NPs will have the foundational knowledge, skills, and judgment to provide NP care.
-Still, like other nurses, they will require orientation to the specific practice setting or specialized areas of practice.
+In the single classification framework, NPs have the foundational knowledge, skills, and judgment to provide NP care.
+Still, like other nurses, they will require orientation to a specific practice setting or specialized areas of practice.

-Employers can continue to leverage their existing onboarding and orientation programs to meet their practice settings' unique needs.
-Many health care organizations already provide practice-setting-related training, such as emergency residency, cardiac residency, neurosurgery etc. Using these training opportunities is a great option for NPs who are hired to work in practice settings that may need specialized skills.
+Employers can continue to use their existing onboarding and orientation programs to meet their practice settings' unique needs.
+Many health care organizations already provide practice-setting-related training, such as emergency residency, cardiac residency or neurosurgery.
+Using these training opportunities is a great option for NPs who are hired to work in practice settings that may need specialized skills.

 Labour mobility across Canada